saboyle/qt-python-probability-space-visualisation/README.md

 ##  Version 2 - dynamic visualization (heatmap) - [TODO]

-    A colour map linked to a message queue, updating in near real time showing shifting probabilities.
+    A colour map linked to timed update, updating the visualization in near real time showing shifting probabilities.

     The simulation shows uses brownian motion to simulate the moving